SFDO-Community-Sprints/Scholarship-Tracking/README.md

 - Way 3.

 # Project Resources and Documentation
-Documentation can be found in the repository [wiki] (URL for wiki where docs are stored)
+Documentation can be found in the repository [wiki] (https://github.com/SFDO-Community-Sprints/Scholarship-Tracking/wiki)